Portland, Oregon, preps for protests between opposing groups

 Portland Police Chief Chuck Lovell said Friday that despite predicted clashes, police will not necessarily be standing in between opposing groups.

 Lovell and Portland Mayor Ted Wheeler did not name the groups expected to gather that “may choose to confront one another” at Tom McCall Waterfront Park Sunday afternoon.
-Oregon Public Broadcasting reported it is far-right groups that are planning a rally.
+Organizers of a far-right event moved it to northeast Portland midday Sunday, but people associated with an opposing anti-fascist group still gathered downtown and authorities remained concerned about possible violence, according to police and Oregon Public Broadcasting.

 The bureau is working with Oregon State Police, the sheriff’s office and other local partners to address this weekend’s demonstrations.